Nanocontroller/aframe-Fulbright-presentation/fulbright.md

 <!-- .slide: data-background-color="#333" -->
 # My experience in Portugal

-Considering the five i's of VR and XR experiences...
+The five i's of XR experiences...

 ---
 <!-- .slide: data-background-color="#333" -->